About Gilfach Wen Barn – Robust holiday accommodation for large groups

-Wales is a popular holiday destination for groups of friends, extended families and team building events.
-Either for a short break together at any time of year or a longer holiday.
-A unique version of group accommodation called a bunkhouse has evolved to meet the needs of a wide range of groups .
+Wales is a popular holiday destination for groups of friends, extended families and team building events, either for a short break together at any time of year or a longer holiday.
+A unique version of group accommodation has evolved in Wales to meet the needs of a wide range of groups .
 A Welsh bunkhouse is a comfortable, cost effective, robust, large self catering holiday let.
 With plenty of social space, a drying room for wet weather gear, space for storing bikes, canoes, walking boots or other outdoor equipment.
 Some of the bedrooms contain bunk beds to maximise use of the space.

-A team of local builders took over a year to turn the tumbled down barn into this luxury bunkhouse.
+A team of local builders took over a year to turn the tumbled down barn on my farm into this luxury bunkhouse.
 Gilfach Wen Barn opened its doors to the first customers in August 2007.
 Initially I focused on providing accommodation for visitors to Brechfa Forest and Llanllwni Mountain. – People who wanted to walk, run, cycle or ride through the large area of open access land of forest and common land.
-Gradually as the reputation of Gilfach Wen Barn as a special place for social gatherings spread I found that I was also getting bookings from extended families and team building bookings.
-I have retained the website with the information on it for people wanting to explore the local area on foot, bike or horse and built this additional website for tourists who want to explore South West Wales.
+Gradually as the reputation of Gilfach Wen Barn as a special place for social gatherings spread I found that I was also getting bookings from extended families and groups of friends wanting to explore South West Wales.

 Information for tourists.